 Sherr & William (2008) also recognizes and shares ways where the insulin pump would be beneficial.

 Athletic Trainers Perspective

-In some setting, Athletic Trainers may not always be available for practices.
-When this occurs the coach is responsible and must be prepared if insulin problems occur.
+In some settings, Athletic Trainers may not always be available for practices.
+When this occurs, the coach is responsible and must be prepared if insulin problems arise.
 Sometimes athletes with blood sugar problems need additional rest.
-Knowing how much time to rest when suffering insulin problems during physical activities is important.
-Allowing the athlete with insulin to return to the game or practice too early could cause further damage and make it difficult to bring insulin levels to normal.
+Knowing how much time to rest when suffering from insulin problems during physical activities is important.
+Allowing the athlete with insulin to return to the game or practice too early could cause further damage and make it challenging to bring insulin levels to normal.
 Keeping blood sugars regulated on the side during timeouts or breaks will assist with the consistent regulation of stabilizing glucose levels.
-In addition to the head coach assistant coaches should be well educated in this area.
-During competition, the head coach will be more concerned with the game and what is happening on the field placing more responsibility in this area to the assistant coach.
+In addition to the head coach, assistant coaches should be well educated in this area.
+During a competition, the head coach will be more concerned with the game and what is happening on the field, placing more responsibility in this area on the assistant coach.
 The assistant coaches will be able to tend to athletes and monitoring them during the competition.
-All coaches should be required to have enrolled in and passed course content related diabetes.
+All coaches should be required to have enrolled in and passed course content related to diabetes.

 Most athletes with diabetes are capable of competing.
 How well the athlete monitors insulin levels will affect the time needed to rest during games and practices to regain normal blood sugar levels.
 Managing insulin levels takes time.
 Regardless of the type of athletic participation, investing in an automatic insulin pump may be an excellent choice.
 Insulin management may be improved for athletes who study and research information related to diabetes and physical activity.

 If you quote information from this page in your work, then the reference for this page is: